Jos Theatre

-Jos Theatre is the first permanent movie theatre in Kerala.
+Jos Theatre is the first permanent movie theatre in Kerala, India.
 Located in Swaraj Round in Thrissur city, it was built by Kattukkaran Varunny Joseph, the first man to screen the film in Kerala.
 The movie theatre was earlier known as Jose Electrical Bioscope.
+It was Kerala’s first permanent brick‑and‑mortar cinema hall and remains in continuous operation under the ownership of its founder's descendants.